longhorn/website/content/docs/1.5.2/deploy/important-notes/index.md

 Please ensure your Kubernetes cluster is at least v1.21 before upgrading to Longhorn v{{< current-version >}} because this is the minimum version Longhorn v{{< current-version >}} supports.

+### Detach All V2 Volumes Before Upgrade

+Please note that Longhorn does not support the upgrade when v2 volumes are attached.
+Prior to initiating the upgrade process, ensure that all v2 volumes are detached.

 ### Offline Upgrade Required To Fully Prevent Unexpected Replica Expansion

 Longhorn v1.5.2 introduces a new mechanism to prevent [unexpected replica